 - Break 4 large eggs and gently drop them one by one right into the simmering Shorba with some space between them.
 Cover the pot and cook only until the egg whites are set (about 5 minutes).

 - To serve, dish out all the ingredients onto a serving platter with a slotted spoon and leave as much of the soup in the pot as possible.
 Pour the soup in a serving bowl and add some pieces of Sangak bread.
 Use a spoon to stir and coat the bread pieces.
 Allow a couple of minutes for the Sangak pieces to soak up all the soup.
-Divide this wonderful delicacy among your guest!
+Divide this wonderful delicacy among your guests!

 - Serve the Shorba warm with extra Sangak bread, Sabzi Khordan (assortment of fresh herbs), Torshi (pickled vegetables), Piaz (onions) and Mast o Khiar (yogurt mixed with chopped cucumbers.
 Enjoy!